simula/jox/README.md

-JOX is composed of the following parts:
+JOX is composed of the following directories:

 |-- charms
 |   |-- bundle
 |   |  |-- oai-nfv-rf